 At the ADD Centre and Biofeedback Institute of Toronto we offer customized neurofeedback and biofeedback training programs for children.
 Neurofeedback training allows the child to receive feedback about what is happening in their brain.
 They will have the opportunity to see what their brainwaves look like and learn to identify what it feels like to be focused.
 During the session the child will be playing a game where they get points and rewards if they achieve the target mental state.
 For example, if the child pays attention to the screen, the game will move and the child will get points.
+Research has shown that this neurofeedback program leads to lasting changes in attention and impulse control without medication.

 Here is an example of a bowling screen: